Journey to Machu Picchu

 To take the luxurious Hiram Bingham, A Belmond Train to Machu Picchu, you’ll go to Poroy, just northwest of Cusco.
 The story goes that its name comes from the early Spanish who, en route to Cusco, would stop over, saying “For today (por hoy in Spanish), we rest here.”

 For many visitors, their experience of Machu Picchu is a profound one.
-Staying a night or more at Sanctuary Lodge, A Belmond Train is a blissful way to remain in the region and absorb its magical atmosphere.
+Staying a night or more at Sanctuary Lodge, A Belmond Hotel is a blissful way to remain in the region and absorb its magical atmosphere.
 A walk around the orchid gardens is a particular pleasure.
 This uniquely located hotel offers unrivalled access to Machu Picchu.
 Those compelled by Hiram Bingham’s sense of urgency and excitement can enter the citadel privately at 6am.
 Just like in Rudyard Kipling’s poem, you’ll find Machu Picchu waiting for you, in the swirling mists.

 YOUR MACHU PICCHU ADVENTURE AWAITS